From time to time, we understand that players can feel frustrated when they lose connection to our live server.

 The Realtime Chess Network

-Over the coming months we will be matching players on one core server, but then their games will be played on one of several servers around the world, likely much closer to where they are!
-In the future we hope that all games will be handled from servers that are closer, and therefore more stable, than the one single server we have now.
+Over the coming months, we will be matching players on one core server, but then their games will be played on one of several servers around the world, likely much closer to where they are!
+In the future, we hope that all games will be handled from closer servers, and therefore more stable, than the one single server we have now.

 This is rolling out and we expect that more and more games will be played on these new services, and the only thing that players will notice is more speed and stability.
-In fact, 30% of games are already being played on RCN (new network), but that is just currently at one location.
+In fact, 50% of games are already being played on RCN, our new network, but that is just currently at one location.
 Still, you can see the improvements in this chart comparing Live Server and RCN!

 Live Chess server: